GSA/msg_project_template/README.md

 ├── .gitignore
 ├── Makefile # This file tells us which scripts use which inputs and produce which outputs ├── ProjectTemplate.Rproj
 ├── Data # A directory for data.
-We will almost never track the contents in github.
+We will almost never track the contents in githu.
 │  ├── README.md
 │  └── make_dino_data.R